 is concerned, there are easier and

-safer ways.
-One option is to leave your funds in the bank or invest
+Another option is to simply leave your funds in the bank or invest

 If by now you're totally put off starting a conventional business in the